Bentley 4½ Litre: Current status

 As of 2013, Bentley 4½ Litre automobiles from this inter-war period – the "Belle Époque" of the automobile for some – sold for around €1,000,000.
 Blowers can fetch more than €7 million and are coveted by collectors despite never winning a single race.
 For many, the 4½ Litre is to automobiles what the Spitfire is to aircraft.

 Popular culture

-AC/DC singer and car enthusiast Brian Johnson cited the 4½ Litre Le Mans as the best he'd driven: "The first time I saw it, everything went north on us, except me jaw – that went south.
-I just had to have it.
-That car, I think, is a masterpiece… [It] was ludicrously expensive – I mean, just crackers."

-Ian Fleming's character James Bond drives a 1930 Blower Bentley in three of the 007 Novels, Casino Royale, Live and Let Die and Moonraker.
+James Bond drives a 1930 Blower Bentley in Ian Fleming's first three novels featuring the character, Casino Royale, Live and Let Die and Moonraker.
 In the books, Bond drives one of the last Blower Bentleys built, a battleship grey Convertible Coupé, with French Marchal headlamps.